charliebruce/cobble/README.md

 It will achieve this by channeling the platform-specific calls / functionality through a C middleware, compiled into a library.
 Unity, Python etc will then call the native C functions within the library.

+## Potential Alternatives

+* [btleplug](https://github.com/deviceplug/btleplug) might be a more sensible choice, if you need robust Linux support and/or are happy using Rust (or can write suitable bindings).
+(It's possible that I'll turn this project into Python/Unity bindings for btleplug in the future).

 ## Uses

 It is intended for: